 - Jerk Chicken Cobb Salad with Honey Mustard Dressing

-I’d greatly appreciate if you left a star ★ rating (located below), as well as leave a comment if you found this blog post helpful and tasty!
+If you try a recipe, we’d greatly appreciate if you leave us a star ★ rating, as well as some feedback in the comment section below if you found this blog post helpful and tasty!

-Lastly, sign up to our monthly newsletter for all TSS updates straight to your inbox!
+Lastly, sign up to our Friday weekly newsletter for the latest TSS updates, blog posts and recipes straight to your inbox.

 - 4 Vine Ripen Tomatoes or any variety, diced